Ba Jin: Biography

+Ba Jin left Chengdu to attend school in eastern China in 1923, and then traveled to France to study in 1927.
 It was partly owing to boredom that Ba Jin began to write his first novel, Miewang 灭亡 (“Destruction”).
 In France, Ba Jin continued his anarchist activism, translating many anarchist works, including Kropotkin's Ethics, into Chinese, which was mailed back to Shanghai's anarchist magazines for publication.